 Nothing can be more frustrating than seeing your well-trained puppy defecating again in the places where it is taught not to.
 This article provides some simple solutions for potty training regression that will help you as well as your pet.

 Many dog owners face the problem of potty training regression in their dogs.
-Regression means that the dog begins to urinate and defecate in prohibited places like the house.
-Although this can be very bothersome especially after your pet has gone through the entire potty training process as a pup, it is quite common and can be corrected with a bit of patience and some training methods.
-However, there is not much cause to worry as it does not mean that you have to potty train your dog from scratch.
+Regression means the dog begins to urinate and defecate in prohibited areas like the house.
+Although this is bothersome especially after your pet has gone through the entire potty training process as a pup.
+It is quite common however and can be corrected with a bit of patience and some training methods.
+There is not much cause to worry because it does not mean that you have to potty train your dog from scratch.

 Puppy Potty Training Regression

 - The best way to avoid regression is to train your pet as early as possible.
 Generally, the ideal potty training age for a puppy is 8 weeks.
-However, if it is comfortable and if you have developed a nice bond with it, start training even earlier, as younger puppies are easier to train than the older ones.
+However, if you have developed a nice bond with your pup, you can start training even earlier.

-- The next step is to prepare a training schedule, in which you need to feed your pet with its dog food as well as water at the same time every day so that you can keep a track of its defecating and urinating time and frequency.
-Due to this, you will be able to anticipate better, and just 15 – 20 minutes before the expected time or after it eats or drinks, take it outside.
+- The next step is to prepare a training schedule, in which you feed your pet at the same time every day so that you can keep a track of its defecating and urinating time and frequency.
+This helps you anticipate 15 – 20 minutes before the expected time in order to take it outside.

 - In case the dog has an ‘accident’ before you get it outside, note down how much time has passed and next time, take it out sooner.
-Try feeding your pet at least 2 hours before you go to bed so that you will have enough time to take it out to defecate.
-This is because if you sleep without taking your dog out, it will have no other option and will defecate in the house.
+Try feeding your pet at least 2 hours before you go to bed so that you will have enough time to take it outside to go potty.
+Set your dog up for success and take it outside before you go to bed so no accidents occur inside.

-- Training pads can be extremely useful during the potty training regression period, as just before the anticipated time, you can place the dog on them.
+- Training pads can be extremely useful during the potty training regression period.
+Before the anticipated time, you can place the dog on them.
 These pads are easy to clean and absorb no liquid.
-Initially, the dog can be a little reluctant to do so, but here you are expected to be a bit forceful.
-When you will make it defecate on the pads repeatedly, the dog will eventually develop this as a habit.
+Initially, the dog can be a little reluctant to go but be patient and it will happen.

-During the regression period, don’t punish your dog.
-Even if it relieves itself in the house, don’t panic or lose your temper, simply remove the dog from the house and take it to its right potty place and say “go potty”.
-This will remind the dog that the house isn’t the correct place to go, and it will eventually learn to defecate outside the house.
-And every time it defecates outside, do not forget to reward it with treats and a little patting on the back.
+During the regression period, never punish your dog.
+Even if it relieves itself in the house, don’t panic or lose your temper, simply put your dog on a leash and take it out to its GO place and say “go potty”.
+This will remind the dog that the house isn’t the correct place to go, and it will eventually learn to potty outside the house. once your dog goes be consistent and it with treats and praise.
 However, even after a few months, if you still experience these problems, then consult a vet as the condition could be related to some other health problem.